wildtruc/nvidia-prime-select/README.md

 Usually when the Nvidia® GPU starts the screen become black at first, if it is, this is all good.

-## Know issue
+## Known issues
 The script has been test on Gnome Shell, Gnome Classic, Cinnamon, LXQT, Kodi.

 The only issue comes with Gnome Classic, desktop crash on final start.
+I'm not sure it comes from Gnome Classic itself.

+For **Fedora** users upgrading from **Fedora 23** to **24** using the **dnf** tools, don't forget to re-enable the service after after the first reboot.
+You have to probably reset your display *xrandr* config too.

 ## What won't be done
 I try to set *nvidiaonly* as a desktop entry, sadly process crash each time.
 So a *.desktop* point entry is probably not a good idea.